INTERNATIONAL

 The football tournament is a great opportunity to unite Parkinson's football teams across Europe.
 It is all about being active, the community, to share the same passion and to raise awareness of Parkinson's disease.

-Ray Kennedy Cup is an international football tournament for people with Parkinson's disease and has always been held in the city of Copenhagen, Denmark.
+Ray Kennedy Cup is an international football tournament for people with Parkinson's disease and has been held in the city of Copenhagen, Denmark.
 The tournament is named after the football player Raymond "Ray" Kennedy, who himself got Parkinson's Disease at the end of his career.

 The tournament was founded by Eigil Sabroe and physiotherapist Finn Egeberg Nielsen who realized the movements in football could greatly benefit those with Parkinson's disease.